Sales Have Ended

-The progressive two-step is a modern smooth dance that incorporates the formal structures of ballroom dance, and is not simply a “country" dance.
-Instruction will focus on the elements and foundational figures of the DVIDA syllabus for this type of movement.
+Progressive two-step partner dance.
+Based on the traditional country dance, the progressive two-step is a smooth and modern dance that incorporates the formal structures of ballroom dance, and is often danced to americana, folk, popular music, and of course country.
+Instruction will focus on the foundational elements and figures for progressive two-step.
 Students will be able to rotate partners frequently, so a regular dance partner is not required for this class.
 Ages 18 and up.

 When: Saturday February 18th from 11:30am-1 PM